DataHenHQ/documentations/source/how_tos.rst

 Dealing with infinite load timeouts
 -----------------------------------

-There are some weird scenarios on which a website will just never finish loading becuase a bugged resource or a never ending JS script loop, that will trigger a timeout no matter how much you wait.
+There are some weird scenarios on which a website will just never finish loading becuase a buggy resource or a never ending JS script loop, that will trigger a timeout no matter how much you wait.

 A good way to deal with these weird scenarios is to use puppeteer's goto option `domcontentloaded` and our predefined sleep async function.
-The next example shows you how to combine these to options into a working solution by manually waiting 3 seconds for the page to load:
+The next example shows you how to combine these two options into a working solution by manually waiting 3 seconds for the page to load:

 .. code-block:: ruby